29 Oct 2023

 Oh, it's so wonderful that we do not need to live based on man's words, appreciation or money.
 We are now truly freed in the Gospel to serve people the best way we can.
 Because we are assured and confident that our labour is never in vain in the Lord.
 May God raise up wonderful employers and employees here at Gospel Light for His own name sake.
 May we shine the light of the Gospel at work, at home, and at play.

-And now I want to say to my brothers, my friends, our guests, family members who are gathered here for the first time, I want you to be very, very, very clear.
+And now I want to say to my brother, my friends, our guests, family members who are gathered here for the first time, I want you to be very, very, very clear.
 We are not saying, the Bible is not saying, be a good worker, be so good that maybe if you're so good, God will now accept you and save you.
 No, we are not saying that at all, because no matter how good we try to be, we will never be good enough for God.
 We can never earn favor before this Perfect, Holy, Righteous God.

 But you see, the Bible is saying, if you have been raised with Christ, then you can seek these things.
 What we need today is a new heart, you see, and that new heart can only be a gift from God, when you will turn from your sin and believe in Jesus Christ.
 So it's not that you do, do, do, do, do, it's that you believe Jesus has done it all.
 He has paid for your sins, He has died on the cross, and if you believe Him, you turn from your sin and you turn to Him, you believe Him, God will save you.